Lectures

 Deliver Real-Time Lectures

 Zoom is a video/audio web-conferencing and collaboration tool that lets you meet with students in real time online.
-Through Zoom you can do many classroom activities: present using whiteboards, share screens and resources, interact by voice or text chats, enable group discussion, and administer polls.
+Through Zoom you can do many classroom activities: present using whiteboards, share screens and resources, interact via chats or Q&A, enable small group discussions, and administer polls.

 Schedule & run lectures with Zoom